 Malaria cases seen in returning US military personnel reflect the current deployments around the world.
-In 2011, the highest risk was for people deployed in Afghanistan, with exposures to chloroquine-resistant Plasmodium falciparum and P. vivax malaria.
-There is also risk of P. falciparum malaria for people with frequent training and development missions to sub-Saharan Africa.
+In 2013, the number of malaria cases had declined with the drawdown of deployed personnel to Afghanistan.
+The risk of Plasmodium falciparum malaria is substantial for people with frequent training and development missions to sub-Saharan Africa.

 Several features of malaria chemoprophylaxis under FHP that are unique to the US military are derived from the activities and stressors of military deployments.
 When antimalarial drugs are used for chemoprophylaxis as part of FHP, the military can only use FDA-approved chemoprophylaxis agents in accordance with the specific FDA-approved indications.
 Off-label use of drugs is not allowed when given under FHP.
 If off-label use is felt to be in the best interest of the person or unit, trained and knowledgeable clinicians must provide one-on-one medical evaluations, document in the medical record the rationale for such use, and provide a by-name prescription for the drug or vaccine to each person.

 In September 2011, United States Africa Command (AFRICOM) issued a policy change recommending atovaquone-proguanil (Malarone) as the recommended malaria chemoprophylaxis option for all personnel for both short- and long-term deployments in high-transmission areas of Africa.
-High-transmission areas for the purpose of this policy are defined by the National Center for Military Intelligence and can be found at www.intelink.gov/ncmi/index.php (authorization required).
+High-transmission areas for the purpose of this policy are defined by the National Center for Medical Intelligence.
 For practical purposes, this includes most of sub-Saharan Africa.
 For people who are unable to receive atovaquone-proguanil because of intolerance or contraindication, doxycycline is the preferred second-line therapy.
 Use of mefloquine as prophylaxis is a third-line recommendation for those unable to receive either atovaquone-proguanil or doxycycline.
 Before prescribing mefloquine for prophylaxis, absolute and relative contraindications as described in the approved product label must be considered.

 As a matter of policy, the US military routinely uses primaquine for presumptive antirelapse treatment (PART) in returning military populations to prevent the late relapse of P. vivax malaria or P. ovale malaria.
 PART is also referred to as “terminal prophylaxis.”
 In PART, primaquine is given to otherwise healthy people on their departure from an endemic area.
 Primaquine is used for this indication much more frequently in the military than in most civilian travelers.

 The FDA-approved regimen for PART is 15 mg (base) given daily for 14 days.
 This regimen was approved in 1952 and has not been revisited since.
-In the intervening decades, an overwhelming amount of data has accumulated to show that the total dose of primaquine to eliminate the dormant hypnozoite stages responsible for late relapses is dependent on the infecting P. vivax strain; therefore, the optimal human dose should be based on weight and adjusted for the infecting P. vivax strain.
+In the intervening decades, an overwhelming amount of data has accumulated to show that the total dose of primaquine to eliminate the dormant hypnozoite stages responsible for late relapses is dependent on the infecting P. vivax strain and the weight of the patient; therefore, the optimal human dose should be based on weight and adjusted for the infecting P. vivax strain.

 The most important risk of using primaquine is hemolytic anemia in those who are deficient in glucose-6-phosphate dehydrogenase (G6PD).
 Current policy is for all US military personnel to be screened for G6PD deficiency on entry into military service.
 However, some people, such as reservists, may have deployed without testing, or clinicians may not be able to confirm results for all people in a unit requiring PART.
 Clinicians should be aware that hemolytic reactions to primaquine may occur in those with unrecognized G6PD deficiency.

 A recurrent issue for military medicine is the correct timing of primaquine when given as PART in conjunction with the standard chemoprophylaxis drug being taken.
-Primaquine can be given at any time after leaving an endemic area.
-For convenience and for enhancing adherence to the 14-day regimen of primaquine, it is often best for military units to prescribe the primaquine in the immediate 2 weeks after deployment.
-During this time the units are often still at their home base completing their inprocessing before block leave.
+Primaquine can be given at any time after personnel leave an endemic area.
+For convenience and for enhancing adherence to the 14-day regimen of primaquine, it is often best for military units to prescribe primaquine in the immediate 2 weeks after deployment.
+During this time, the units are often still at their home base completing their in-processing before block leave.
 Once personnel depart on leave, adherence and monitoring for side effects are more difficult.

 Under FHP, military personnel are required to take their chemoprophylaxis agents as prescribed to maintain mission readiness.
 Individual soldiers do not have the right to refuse an order given under FHP.
 There is great variability in practice as to how seriously individual commanders enforce these policies, however, and continued outbreaks of malaria occur in military populations because of poor compliance.